-This article is an outcome of accumulated, through desk research we have conducted following numerous appeals from followers.
-Whether you are Business Trader looking for new opportunities or a Freight Forwarder keen to learn, we hope this read will be worthwhile for your time too.
+This article is an outcome of accumulated, desk research we have conducted following numerous appeals from followers.
+Whether you are a Business Trader looking for new opportunities or a Freight Forwarder keen to learn, we hope this read will be worthwhile for your time too.
 The article will address key aspects of the Ghana market’s seaborne Import data.
 The report will include sub-topics namely:

 • Data analysis